DrMint/Scrum-Bandicoot/README.md

 ## User Documentation
 ### Login Page
 On the Login Page, the user is asked to enter their **username** and **password** and click **Sign In**.
-If the credentials are correct, the user is redirected the their [[Documentation#Profile Page|Profile Page]].
+If the credentials are correct, the user is redirected the their Profile Page.
 ![](/doc/login.png)

 If the entered **username** or **password** is wrong, the following alert appears: